Soontao/light-odata/README.md

 <details><summary>How to use ODataFilter</summary>

-Most `SAP` systems only support `AND` operator between different fields, and `OR` operator in a same field. (it depends on SAP Netweaver implementation)
+Most `SAP` systems only support `AND` operator between different properties, and `OR` operator in a same field. (it depends on SAP Netweaver implementation)

-So you don't need to specify `AND/OR` operator between fields, `@odata/client` will auto process it.
+So you don't need to specify `AND/OR` operator between properties, `@odata/client` will auto process it.

-Though C4C only support AND operator in different fields, but for `gt/lt/ge/le`, you can use AND for filtering period data.
+Though C4C only support AND operator in different properties, but for `gt/lt/ge/le`, you can use AND for filtering period data.

 just ref following examples

-### filter by single field value
+### filter by single property value

 ```js
 // Name eq 'test string'